trix98/GLC/docs/index.md

 Thank you for supporting the GLC project.
 GLC is an open-source software and welcomes any form of contribution and support.

 ## Issues
-Please submit any bugs or issues via the project's GitHub [link to issue page] issue page include any details about the (glc.__version__) together with any relevant input data/metadata.
+Please submit any bugs or issues via the project's [GitHub](https://github.com/trix98/GLC) issue page include any details about the (glc.__version__) together with any relevant input data/metadata.

 ## Pull requests
 You can actively colloborate on the GLC package by submitting any changes via a pull request.
 All pull requests will be reviewed by the GLC team and merged in due course.